ErebusAJ/YatraBandhu/readme.md

 ## Acknowledgements

-This project is made by team HyperText Assassins including members:
+This project is made by team **HyperText Assassins** in WittyHacks hackathon.

 - **Aryan Sharma (Frontend Developer) :** Created a eye catching and user interface.
 - **Aarya Jamwal (Backend Developer) :** Created the backbone of the website for seamless backend operations.